deeptronix/dithering_halftoning/README.md

 `					`( :2 )

-These filters, depicted here in a similar fashion as the GPED matrix, are not explicitly visible as a parameter in any part of the two library files; this is because they are implemented as bit shift operations deeply embedded inside the fastEDDither function.
+These filters, although depicted here in a similar fashion as the GPED matrix, are not explicitly visible as a parameter in any part of the two library files; this is because they are implemented as bit shift operations deeply embedded inside the fastEDDither function.
 So do not expect to be able to change the values applied as easily as in the GPED dither approach.

 ---